-A mixed Australian, British, New Zealand and Greek formation, known as Mackay Force was hastily assembled under the command of an Australian officer, Major General Ivan G. Mackay, who deployed his headquarters in Perdika.
+A mixed Australian, British, New Zealand and Greek formation, known as 'Mackay' Force was hastily assembled under the command of an Australian officer, Major General Iven G. Mackay, who deployed his headquarters in Perdika.
 Its task, in the words of the British commander in Greece, General Sir Henry Maitland Wilson, was to 'stop a blitzkrieg down the Florina Valley'.
-The force was named after its commander, the Australian Major General Iven Mackay,.

 The Klidi Pass, which links the towns of Vevi and Klidi to the south, is between 110 and 550 yards (100 and 500 m) wide and a winding defile with steep, rocky and treeless sides up to 3,280 ft (1000 m) in height.

-Mackay Force was deployed in two sub-sectors: the Greek forces around the town of Kelli, some 6.2 miles (10 km) to the east of the pass, and the British commonwealth forces in the pass itself.
-The British commonwealth units occupying pass were comprised predominantly of Brigadier G. A. Vasey’s Australian 19th Brigade: the 2/4th Battalion less one company and the 2/8th Battalion, complemented by the British 9/King’s Royal Rifle Corps also known as the 1st Rangers.
+'Mackay' Force was deployed in two sub-sectors: the Greek forces around the town of Kelli, some 6.2 miles (10 km) to the east of the pass, and the British commonwealth forces in the pass itself.
+The latter comprised predominantly Brigadier G. A. Vasey’s Australian 19th Brigade: the 2/4th Battalion less one company and the 2/8th Battalion, complemented by the British 9/King’s Royal Rifle Corps also known as the 1st Rangers.
 The infantry were supported by parts of the New Zealand 27th (Machine Gun) Battalion, the Australian 2/1st Anti-Tank Regiment, the British 2nd Regiment, Royal Horse Artillery and other smaller elements of Australian and British artillery units.
 Vasey’s headquarters were located a substantial distance away, approximately 6.2 miles (10 km) to the south of the town of Klidi.

 Around the pass, Vasey’s three infantry battalions were spread across a front 9.9 miles (16 km) wide: the 2/8th Battalion was on the ridge to the east of the pass, the 1st Rangers on a north-facing spur on the western side, and the 2/4th Battalion to the west of the Rangers on the Golema Glava height, which rises to 3,284 ft (1001 m).
 New Zealand machine gunners were distributed among the infantry, while the Australian and British artillery units were concentrated in the pass itself.

-Immediately to the west of the Mackay Force and covering its left flank, across the Radosi heights (Mala Reka ridge), were the 350 men of the Greek 1/88th Regiment of the 21st Brigade, part of the Cavalry Division.
+Immediately to the west of 'Mackay' Force and covering its left flank, across the Radosi heights (Mala Reka ridge), were the 350 men of the Greek 1/88th Regiment of the 21st Brigade, part of the Cavalry Division.

 On the right flank, the Vorausabteilung 'Appell' comprised the staff of the 9th Schützenbrigade (mot.), one battalion of the 9th Aufklärungsregiment, the 1/11th Schützenregiment, the 2/102nd Artillerieregiment less one battery, one battery of the 86th Flakabteilung, one company of the 50th Panzerjägerabteilung and one company of the 86th Pionerabteilung.
 Also available to the German commander were some of the XL Corps (mot.) assets in the form of the 2/37th schwere Artillerieabteilung with 12 150-mm (5.91-in) guns and one battery of the 29th Beobachtungsabteilung for counter-battery fire.

-The Leibstandarte SS Adolf Hitler deployed its elements with the reinforced 1/Leibstandarte SS Adolf Hitler and the Kampfgruppe 'Witt' on the right to attack the Vevi Pass frontally, and on the left the reinforced 3/Leibstandarte SS Adolf Hitler to attack the recognised key point of the forthcoming battle to achieve a breakthrough from Kelli toward Amyntaio.
+The Leibstandarte SS Adolf Hitler deployed its elements with the reinforced 1/Leibstandarte SS Adolf Hitler and the Kampfgruppe 'Witt' on the right to attack the Vevi Pass frontally, and on the left the reinforced 3/Leibstandarte SS Adolf Hitler to attack the recognised key point of the forthcoming battle in order to achieve a breakthrough from Kelli toward Amyntaio.
 The 2/Leibstandarte SS Adolf Hitler, less two companies, was to remain in Florina as a reserve and to secure the area from the south and west.
-The reconnaissance group (under Kurt Meyer) was initially ordered to link with the 2nd Panzerdivision near Edessa, although this plan was later changed so that the reconnaissance group pursued the Allied forces toward Sotir after the pass had been opened.
-To support the Kampfgruppe 'Witt', the 5/Leibstandarte SS Adolf Hitler, a so-called heavy battalion, detached 15 tracked self-propelled pieces of artillery, comprising its battery of six Sturmgeschütz III assault guns with 75-mm (2.95-in) guns and its anti-tank company of nine Panzerjäger I machines with 47-mm gun.
-The Leibstandarte SS Adolf Hitler's pioneer battalion was to remain behind the Kampfgruppe 'Witt' awaiting orders to undertake tasks such as mineclearing and road repair.
+The reconnaissance group (under SS-Hauptsturmführer Kurt Meyer, commander of the SS Aufklärungsabteilung 'Leibstandarte') was initially ordered to link with the 2nd Panzerdivision near Edessa, although this plan was later changed so that the reconnaissance group pursued the Allied forces toward Sotir after the pass had been opened.
+To support the Kampfgruppe 'Witt', the 5/Leibstandarte SS Adolf Hitler, a so-called heavy battalion, detached 15 tracked self-propelled pieces of artillery, comprising its battery of six Sturmgeschütz III assault guns with 75-mm (2.95-in) guns and its anti-tank company of nine Panzerjäger I machines armed with 47-mm guns.
+The Leibstandarte SS Adolf Hitler's pioneer battalion was to remain behind the Kampfgruppe 'Witt' awaiting orders to undertake tasks such as mine clearance and road repair.
 One light howitzer battery was to provide direct support to the 3/Leibstandarte SS Adolf Hitler, and a heavy howitzer battery to the Kampfgruppe 'Witt'.
-The Leibstandarte SS Adolf Hitler's artillery regiment, less one 88-mm (3.465-in) Flak battery, was to co-oordinate its actions with the Kampfgruppe 'Witt'.
+The Leibstandarte SS Adolf Hitler's artillery regiment, less one 88-mm (3.465-in) Flak battery, was to co-ordinate its actions with the Kampfgruppe 'Witt'.

 one 'heavy infantry weapon' platoon, three anti-tank platoons, two engineer platoons, one light field howitzer troop, one 88-mm (4.365-in) Flak platoon and a number of StuG III and Panzerjäger I tracked vehicles.
 Neither the Germans nor Allies believed that armoured vehicles would be able to climb the extremely rocky slopes surrounding the pass.